 - 1/4 cup of vinegar or lemon juice

 Instructions: Mix liquids in the bowl, put it into the microwave, and run microwave for 3 minutes on high setting.
 Let it cool.
 Take out the bowl and plate.
 Then wipe down the microwave interior with a damp microfiber clothe.
 Clean the plate and put it back.

 Nice and clean.
 Now, let me finally get a Café Latte with homemade Caramel Drizzle Sauce using non-smelly hot milk.
 Yum…

 If you like cleaning naturally try this frugal homemade bathroom cleaner recipe with vinegar and essential oils!
-Or download the cheatsheet “10 Ways to Clean With Vinegar” for natrual and frugal ways to clean your home with vinegar in the resource library.
+Or download the cheatsheet “10 Ways to Clean With Vinegar” for natural and frugal ways to clean your home with vinegar.